- RUB

 Remarks on online Sessions:

-• It is really annoying to talk to an array of black tiles.
+- It is really annoying to talk to an array of black tiles.
 So please turn on your video.

-• If you do not want to turn on your video, please at least upload a portrait image of yourself, so that we can see your face.
+- If you do not want to turn on your video, please at least upload a portrait image of yourself, so that we can see your face.
 That is better than a black tile.

-• Do not use other images, like a black cat, terminator, or a galaxy.
+- Do not use other images, like a black cat, terminator, or a galaxy.
 Feel free to do that with your buddies, but I consider that inappropriate in this university teaching context.

-• I will record some of the online sessions, for the benefit of those who cannot attend.
+- I will record some of the online sessions, for the benefit of those who cannot attend.
 I will tell you beforehand and you will see an indication of it in zoom.
 Please turn off camera and mic, if you don't want to be recorded (but remember the portrait image).

-The Institut für Neuroinformatik (INI) is a central research unit of the Ruhr-Universität Bochum.
-We aim to understand the fundamental principles through which organisms generate behavior and cognition while linked to their environments through sensory systems and while acting in those environments through effector systems.
+The Institut für Neuroinformatik (INI) is a research unit of the Faculty of Computer Science at the Ruhr-Universität Bochum.
+Its scientific goal is to understand the fundamental principles through which organisms generate behavior and cognition while linked to their environments through sensory and effector systems.
 Inspired by our insights into such natural cognitive systems, we seek new solutions to problems of information processing in artificial cognitive systems.
-We draw from a variety of disciplines that include experimental approaches from psychology and neurophysiology as well as theoretical approaches from physics, mathematics, electrical engineering and applied computer science, in particular machine learning, artificial intelligence, and computer vision.
+We draw from a variety of disciplines that include experimental psychology and neurophysiology as well as machine learning, neural artificial intelligence, computer vision, and robotics.

 Universitätsstr.
 150, Building NB, Room 3/32